deividAlfa/stm32_soldering_iron_controller/README.md

 * It is recommended to check these above suspect components.
 And if necessary order better alternatives parts and replace them (before proceeding further).
 * This is especially true for many of the newer v2.1 boards and v3.x boards by KSGER.

 <a id="backup-first"></a>
 ## Backup First!
-Usually the MCU will be read-protected, so you won't be able to read its contents, only erase it.
+Be warned, usually the MCU will be read-protected, so you won't be able to read its contents, only erase it.

-The simplest way to not loose the originl FW is actually to buy a new MCU, then remove the original MCU with hot air, or chipquik, or bizmuth low temperature solder, and store it in a safe place in case you want to revert back.
+The simplest way to not loose the original FW is actually to buy a new MCU, replace it, and store the original MCU in a safe place.

-Keep in mind that there are many versions of the hardware PCB, KSGER and friends keeps changing them all the time, so it might not work even in the MCU is the same.
+Keep in mind that there are many revisions, specially with KSGER, that can make the firmware not compatible even sharing the same MCU.

 Any difference in the pinout will require firmware tuning, although easing that that is one of the main proposits of this firmware.

+There are some hacks / vulnerabilities that can be used to backup protected firmware, more details here:

+**[STM32 power glitching timing attack](https://github.com/dreamcat4/t12-t245-controllers-docs/tree/master/tools/software/STM32CubeIDE#option-2-power-glitching-timing-attack
+)**

 <a id="Setup_instructions"></a>
 ## Setup instructions
+Download the binary already compiled from the /BOARDS folder, flash it using stlink, and it would be done.

+There's no support for custom bootloaders, and there won't be, as flash is almost full in 64KB devices.

+Use one of these ST-LINK clones ($3 or less)

-Clone or download the source.
+If you want to build your own, clone or download the source.

-The source is stripped from ST own libraries ans unnecesary stuff, only includes the very basic code owning to the project.
+The source is stripped from ST own libraries and unnecesary stuff, only includes the very basic code owning to the project.

 CubeMX will add the STM32 and CMSIS libraries automatically after a code generation.